 The objectives of study were: (1) To study the Professional Performance of the teachers.
 (2) To search the Educational Activities performed by the teachers.
 (3) To inquire into the Teaching Methods, Means and Aids as well as the efforts make by them to develop the Hand writing and Orthography of the pupils.
-(4) To compare the Problems that being faced by the teachers in rural and urban schools.
+(4) To compare the Problems being faced by the teachers in rural and urban schools.
 (5) To search the Remedies to solve the Problems of secondary teachers, daily practice of Teaching Methods and Co-curricular Activities.

 Total population sampling method was used for a questionnaire and random sampling was used for other tools.